 Recent incidents

 In the past month, the customs departments under the Ho Chi Minh City Customs Department have issued temporary exit suspension decisions for 12 individuals who are legal representatives of companies due to tax debts.
 Notably, the temporary exit suspension is applied to cases with significant tax debt amounts, regardless of the severity.
-A typical example is Mr. Lê Huy Bình, the legal representative director of Khải Đăng Chemical Trading Limited Liability Company.
-The Saigon Port Customs Department, Area 4, has sent a notification to the Immigration Department of the Ministry of Public Security regarding the temporary exit suspension for Mr. Bình due to his company’s failure to fulfill tax obligations amounting to 977.2 million VND.
+A typical example is the case of Mr. Lê Huy Bình, the legal representative director of Khải Đăng Chemical Trading Limited Company.
+The Saigon Port Customs Department, Area 4, sent a notification to the Immigration Department of the Ministry of Public Security regarding the temporary exit suspension for Mr. Bình due to his company’s failure to fulfill tax obligations amounting to 977.2 million VND.

-Similarly, Mr. Nguyễn Hữu Huynh, the director and legal representative of An Thái Food Technology Limited Liability Company, was also temporarily suspended from exiting due to his company’s tax debt of nearly 290 million VND.
-The case of Mr. Trần Tô Quyền, the director and legal representative of Ngọc Diệu Commercial Construction Service Limited Liability Company, was also suspended from exiting due to being enforced for over 10.2 million VND in tax.
-Not only in Ho Chi Minh City, the tax department in Biên Hòa, Vĩnh Cửu under the Đồng Nai Provincial Tax Department has also sent a notification requesting the Immigration Department of the Ministry of Public Security to temporarily suspend the exit of 64 individuals who are legal representatives of tax-debted companies.
-Previously, in October 2023, the tax department in District 7, Nhà Bè, under the Ho Chi Minh City Tax Department also requested the competent authority to prohibit the exit of 11 individuals who are legal representatives of 11 tax-debted companies.
+Similarly, Mr. Nguyễn Hữu Huynh, the director and legal representative of An Thái Food Technology Limited Company, was also temporarily suspended from exiting due to his company’s tax debt of nearly 290 million VND.
+The case of Mr. Trần Tô Quyền, the director and legal representative of Ngọc Diệu Construction Trading Service Limited Company, was also suspended from exiting due to being enforced for over 10.2 million VND in tax.
+Not only in Ho Chi Minh City, the tax department of Biên Hòa, Vĩnh Cửu under the Đồng Nai Provincial Tax Department has also sent a notification requesting the Immigration Department of the Ministry of Public Security to temporarily suspend the exit of 64 individuals who are legal representatives of tax-debted companies.
+Previously, in October 2023, the tax department of District 7, Nhà Bè, under the Ho Chi Minh City Tax Department also requested the competent authority to prohibit the exit of 11 individuals who are legal representatives of 11 tax-debted companies.

 According to Mr. Nguyễn Tiến Dũng, Deputy Director of the Ho Chi Minh City Tax Department, the law allows the tax sector to send notifications requesting the Immigration Department to temporarily suspend the exit of individuals violating tax laws.
-Mr. Dũng also confirmed that after these individuals fully pay their taxes, the tax authority will notify the Immigration Department to lift the exit suspension.
+Mr. Dũng also affirmed that after these individuals fully pay their taxes, the tax authority will notify the Immigration Department to lift the exit suspension.

 Are there other measures?

-Although the temporary exit suspension is applied to tax-debted companies, the reality shows a significant difference in the amount of tax debt among cases, with some companies owing tax amounts up to tens of billions of VND while others owe only a few hundred thousand VND.
-A typical case is that of the director and legal representative of Gia Thăng Chemical Trading Limited Liability Company, who was proposed for temporary exit suspension due to this company’s tax debt of over 997 million VND, excluding late payment penalties.
+Although the temporary exit suspension is applied to tax-debted companies, the reality shows a significant difference in the amount of tax debt among cases, with some companies owing tax debts amounting to tens of billions of VND while others owe only a few hundred thousand VND.
+A typical case is that of the director and legal representative of Gia Thăng Chemical Trading Limited Company, who was proposed for temporary exit suspension due to this company’s tax debt of over 997 million VND, excluding late payment penalties.

-More importantly, the temporary exit suspension decision will become a black mark in the records of the businessman and the business.
+More importantly, the temporary exit suspension decision will become a black mark in the records of the entrepreneur and the business.
 According to a tax inspector from the Ho Chi Minh City Tax Department, the exit suspension of the legal representative of a business due to tax debts is the result of a prolonged process over many months.
 The reason is that besides units intentionally evading taxes, there are many businesses facing difficulties in business leading to tax debts.
 In these cases, the tax authority always notifies and works with the business, listening to their proposals and commitments regarding tax payment within a certain period.

 Only when the business fails to fulfill its commitments does the tax authority proceed with tax enforcement.
 Initial tax enforcement measures include freezing bank accounts and notifying that invoices are no longer valid.
-If the business still does not pay taxes after these measures are applied, the tax authority is forced to apply many other measures, including requesting an exit ban for the legal representative, as the tax authority is the unit responsible before the law for the business owner being banned from exiting.
+If the business still does not pay taxes after these measures are applied, the tax authority must apply many other measures, including requesting an exit ban for the legal representative, as the tax authority is the unit responsible before the law for the business owner being banned from exiting.

 Regarding the issue of businesses owing only a few million VND in taxes also being banned from exiting, the tax inspector stated that one of the important tasks of the tax sector is to focus on recovering tax debts to ensure revenue for the state budget.
 Therefore, the tax authority must apply enforcement measures to ensure that businesses are responsible for fulfilling their budget obligations.
 If not implemented, superiors will question why the tax authority does not enforce legal regulations.
 However, the tax inspector also believes that the flexible exit ban for tax-debted businesses needs state policy and legal adjustments regarding taxes.